isomerpages/moe-pasirrissec/_cca/Club/Tinkers' Club.md

 ---
 #### Let's do Crafting and Coding!

 At Tinkers' Club, students learn about crafting and coding.
-As we live in an ICT-savvy environment, it is essential for students to learn about coding and know the basic fundamentals of creating a program using block coding softwares and microcontrollers.
+As we live in an ICT-savvy environment, it is essential for students to learn about coding and understand the basic fundamentals of creating programs using block coding software and microcontrollers.
 Crafting is also another essential skill that we want students to acquire.
-Students will learn to be creative and innovate their own prototypes using modelling materials and crafting equipment.
-These programmes are to allow students to be future ready, where innovation and basic ICT knowledge is very much essential in their daily lives.
+Students will learn to be creative and to innovate their own prototypes using modelling materials and crafting equipment.
+These programmes allow students to be future-ready, where innovation and basic ICT knowledge is essential in their daily lives.

 ### Highlights